feerposser/basic-docker-network-tutorial/readme.md

 </div>

-Now our application container is successfully reaching the database container and retrieve all his data (in this case there is no one, but you get the idea).
+Now our application container is successfully reaching the database container and retrieve all its data (in this case there is no one, but you get the idea).

 </details>

 # 4 Conclusion

 We saw some basics from Docker Network.
 Now, if you want to get some more complex or other network definitions, you can take a look in <a src="https://www.youtube.com/watch?v=bKFMS5C4CG0">this tutorial</a> from NetworkChuck.
 I not gonna lie.
 Crazy amazing complex stuff on that video.
-Most part of the time you don't need to configure all those things if you're a developer and not a devops professional.
+Most part of the time you don't need to configure all those things if you're a developer and not a professional devops.

-And if you want to read a little more about Docker networks, get a look in [this post of Docker's blog](https://www.docker.com/blog/understanding-docker-networking-drivers-use-cases/) to understand more from what happn under the covers.
+And if you want to read a little more about Docker networks, get a look in [this post of Docker's blog](https://www.docker.com/blog/understanding-docker-networking-drivers-use-cases/) to understand more from what happn behind the scenes.

 Cheers (: